Tuesday, January 20, 2026

 }

-Method: interactWith(AbstractProductA a) — defines dependency on ProductA.
+• Method: interactWith(AbstractProductA a) — defines collaboration with ProductA.

 public class ProductA1 implements AbstractProductA {